WindyCityLab/windycitylab.github.io/index.md

 </p>
 # Welcome to Windy City Lab
 ---
-Windy City Lab specializes in consulting, workshops, and CTO services in hardware, software, and firmware for embedded systems.
+Windy City Lab specializes in consulting, workshops, courses and CTO services in hardware, firmware for embedded systems, mobile development for iOS and cloud services.

 # *Our specialties*
 ## Embedded Software Development